-In addition, a new Microhinge Star insert is used in these puppies to create a firmer feel and more pleasing sound at impact, while also providing the same roll characteristics of Odyssey’s tour-proven White Hot Microhinge.
+In addition, the Stroke Lab Black boasts a new Microhinge star insert that is made to provide a firmer feel and better sound at impact while maintaining the same roll benefits of the tour-proven White Hot Microhinge insert.